Terms And Conditions

 The amount of the deposit is due at the time you book a workshop and your space is not reserved until we receive your deposit.
 The full balance is due 30 days prior to the date of the workshop.
 If we do not receive your balance by this time, we reserve the right to cancel your reservation and attempt to fill your spot.
 In the event of such a cancellation, no refunds will be provided.

-- Cancellations received 60 or more days prior to event start date: student is eligible for either a refund of the full amount less $100 or a full credit on a future event
+60 or more days before event start date: student is eligible for either a refund on fees paid less $100 or a full credit on a future event

-- Cancellations received 30 - 59 days prior to event start date: student is eligible for either a 50% refund on fees paid or a credit on a future event less $100
+45-59 days before event start date: student is eligible for either a 50% refund on fees paid or a credit on a future event less $100

-- Cancellations received less than 30 days prior to event start date: student is not eligible for any refund or credit on a future event
+31 or less days before event start date: student is not eligible for a refund or credit on a future event

 Cancellation requests must be made in writing - via mail or email.
 No refunds will be given for delays or cancellations due to inclement weather, flights, or other events beyond our control, either before, during, or after your workshop.
 In cases where a credit is issued, students are encouraged to use it within a 2 year period.
 After that time, if a student has not used his/her credit, it will no longer be available to use toward a workshop event.

 If you have a personal emergency such as a death in the family or an injury that prevents you from attending, please contact us.
 We are willing to work with people on a case by case basis.
 That said, we strongly encourage students to consider purchasing trip cancellation insurance as it goes a long way in mitigating the risk of surprises affecting your travel and workshop plans.